ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

     item['role_name'] = temp

 ```
-* For each actor we invoke the two other functions to parse actor`s bio and movies where each actor has played.
+* For each actor we invoke the two other functions to parse actor's bio and movies where each actor has played.
+Notice that we put `request.meta['item'] = item` in order to link the object with the scraping result inside of `parse_actor_bio` function.
+We will see this part later.

 ``` python
     request = scrapy.Request('https://www.imdb.com/name/' + item['actor_id'] + '/bio',